ganong-noel/pandemic_ui_public/README.md

 -   `hex2rgb.m` - Convert hexadecimal color code to RGB values.
 -   `table2latex_numbers_only.m` - Convert MATLAB table to tex Table.

-# Plots benchmarking JPMCI series to public data
+# Benchmarking scripts

+The paper has a few plots which compare JPMCI data to public data.
 The R script `driver.R` in `analysis/source/` runs the script `diagnostic_benchmarking_plots.R`, also in `analysis/source/`, to produce plots benchmarking JPMCI numbers to public data.
 It produces